Ultrawipf/OpenFFBoard/README.md

 ## Documentation
 Documentation will be added in the [GitHub Wiki](https://github.com/Ultrawipf/OpenFFBoard/wiki).

+Available commands are listed on the [Commands wiki page](https://github.com/Ultrawipf/OpenFFBoard/wiki/Commands)

-Code summary and documentation of the latest stable version is available as a [Doxygen site](https://ultrawipf.github.io/ffboard_doxygen/).
+Code summary and documentation of the latest stable version is available as a [Doxygen site](https://ultrawipf.github.io/OpenFFBoard/doxygen/).

 For discussion and progress updates we have a [Discord server](https://discord.com/invite/gHtnEcP).